Sort & Filter in Excel

 correctly filtered non continuous data columns

-However, note that now again not all of the rows are selected – data in the cell K16 is outside the filter scope as Excel (in)correctly interpreted our intention as selecting the cells in the range A1:K15.
+However, note that now again not all of the rows are selected; the data in cell K16 is outside the filter scope, as Excel (in)correctly interpreted our intention as selecting the cells in the range A1:K15.
 If we want to include the cell K16 in the filter, we will have to insert a filter while having the cells in the range A1:K16 selected.

 We can both clear and remove filter completely by pressing the Filter button again: